Sponsored post. Sustainable tourism - Thailand takes the lead is written by Circle Colberg.

 You can also stay in the middle of the Thai jungle in Bangkok - yes, Bangkok is not just a city with attractions, noise and tall buildings.
 Get an experience out of the ordinary by staying with Bangkok Treehouse.

-This accommodation makes a great effort for sustainable tourism.
-Ranging from minimizing CO2 emissions by recycling and sorting garbage to being self-sufficient with their 'vertical kitchen garden'.
+This property is committed to sustainable tourism.
+From minimizing CO2 emissions by recycling and sorting rubbish to being self-sufficient with their 'vertical vegetable garden'.

 The city also offers countless shopping opportunities, food stalls and tuk-tuks.
 But if you want to challenge yourself and get a little green conscience, you can easily become a volunteer in Trash Hero.
 Then you can help collect garbage in Bangkok and experience the city at the same time - that way you get an alternative tour of Bangkok.